-Luis Coronado is a Partner based in Singapore and is the Asia Pacific Area Transfer Pricing Leader.
+Luis Coronado is a Partner based in Singapore and is the Global Tax Controversy Leader and Global Transfer Pricing Leader.

-Luis has worked in Asia since 2005 as part of his almost 25 years advisory experience in international tax, controversy and transfer pricing issues.
+Luis has worked in Asia since 2005 and has more than 25 years of advisory experience in international tax, transfer pricing, tax policy and controversy issues.

 Luis is a frequent speaker at tax seminars and universities in the Americas, Asia, and Europe.
-He has been an instructor at the International Bureau of Fiscal Documentation's program for introducing transfer pricing to Latin American governments, as well as in their programs in Amsterdam, Kuala Lumpur and Singapore.
-He has also taught at the Yangzhou Taxation Institute of China's State Administration of Taxation.
-He frequently advises the Inter-American Development Bank on tax policy issues throughout Latin America, especially in the area of transfer pricing legislation, as well as the World Bank.
+He has been an instructor at the International Bureau of Fiscal Documentation (IBFD)'s program for introducing transfer pricing to Latin American governments, as well as in their programs in Amsterdam, Kuala Lumpur and Singapore.
+He has also taught at the Yangzhou Taxation Institute in China.
+He has advised the Inter-American Development Bank, the UN's Economic Commission for Latin America and the Caribbean and the World Bank on tax policy issues especially on transfer pricing policy and legislation.

 Recent international tax developments in Asia reflect the growing focus on transfer pricing, in tandem with global developments.
 This summary highlights recent key transfer pricing policy announcements in the region and discusses the potential local impact of country-by-country reporting (CBCR)...

 It has been more than seven years since the Inland Revenue Authority of Singapore (IRAS) released the Singapore Transfer Pricing Guidelines (Guidelines).
 The key developments in recent times are an increase in the focus of the IRAS on transfer pricing compliance and the use of Advance Pricing...